apecloud/kubeblocks/docs/DEVELOPING.md

     ```

 ##### Connecting existing kubernetes Cluster
-If you want to reuse an existing Kubernetes config, such as your [`EKS`](https://aws.amazon.com/eks/) cluste or local [`Minikube`](https://minikube.sigs.k8s.io/docs/) cluster, you can configure the `devcontainer.json` copy those settings into the dev container.
+If you want to reuse an existing Kubernetes config, such as your [`EKS`](https://aws.amazon.com/eks/) cluster or local [`Minikube`](https://minikube.sigs.k8s.io/docs/) cluster, you can configure the `devcontainer.json` copy those settings into the dev container.
 This requires:

 1. Enabling the `SYNC_LOCALHOST_KUBECONFIG` environment variable
 2. Bind mounting the locations of your Kubernetes and Minikube config paths to `/home/kubeblocks/.kube-localhost` and `/home/kubeblocks/.minikube-localhost` respectively.